Pramilashanmugam/Restaurant/README.md

   - an Update and a Cancel button.
 * The information on the reservation changes if customer chose to update using update button and also when a reservation id deleted.
 View screenshots below for details.
 * The style is consistent with the rest of the webpage and it is fully responsive.
 All buttons have focus and hover effects.
+* A success message on updation and cancellation will appear on the navbar.

 <details>